0thorderlogic/lan-chat/README.md

 # LAN Chat

 > CRITICAL: This is a 100% vibe coded project don't run this on the wider internet and never allow untrusted access to this program.
-The first 2 commits show only vibe-coded code however any commits after that are authored by me.

 LAN Chat is a lightweight local-network chat app using Deno, WebSockets, and a browser frontend with room-key encryption.